MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process's working set so far.

+#### Office.PowerPoint.PPT.Android.RehearseView

+This event is triggered on Stop of rehearsal session.
+In combination with Office.PowerPoint.PPT.Android.RehearseView.StartSession this will be the first indicator of any crashes or errors that user faces.

+The following fields are collected:

+- **ResumeRehearsingCount** – Count of how many times user clicked on resume rehearsal

+- **PauseRehearsingCount** – Count of how many times user clicked on pause rehearsal

+#### Office.PowerPoint.PPT.Android.RehearseView.Errors

+Event triggered when any error occurs.
+This event will help us know the errors that user has faced and will help keep the Presenter Coach performant on mobile.

+The following fields are collected:

+- **Session id:string** – rehearsal session id

+- **RehearsalEventCode:int** – rehearsal error code

+#### Office.PowerPoint.PPT.Android.RehearseView.RehearsalSummaryPage

+Event triggered when summary page is loaded.
+This event helps us in capturing the performance of summary page.
+It tells how much time it takes for rehearsal summary service page to load on client.
+It is required to keep the feature performant.

+The following fields are collected:

+- **SummaryPageLoadTime:int** – Time (in ms) taken to load summary page.
+This includes payload creation time

+#### Office.PowerPoint.PPT.Android.RehearseView.StartSession

+Event triggered when user clicks on start session.
+This event helps us in capturing how many users are using the feature of Presenter coach on Android.
+When combined with Office.PowerPoint.PPT.Android.RehearseView it will tell us how many users successfully completed the rehearsal session and how many couldn’t.
+This is our first indicator of crashes or errors in the feature.

+The following fields are collected:

+ - None

 #### Office.UX.OfficeInsider.CanShowOfficeInsiderSlab

 Activity tracking whether the Office Insider slab can be shown to the user on the Account tab in the Office Backstage UI.